Clemson-Software-Engineering/Recipe-Builder/README.md

   Recipe-Builder is an Open-Source, all in one application to help you find and create recipes while shopping at Walmart

-  Mission Statement: Recipe-Builder is commited to a simple and easy shopping experince.
-Using Wal-Mart API,
+  Mission Statement: Recipe-Builder is committed to a simple and easy shopping experience.
+Using Wal-Mart's API, a user can quickly discover readily available ingredients needed to complete their recipes.

 ## Installation